 The cons I’d list would be that some of the dialog in the earlier chapters, when Beth has taken Alec out into the local town to show him the real world, feels a bit forced.
 Beth talks about the local economy, and how large retail chains like Walmart have squeezed out the smaller stores, and how the city has become a tourist attraction to make money, but that the locals often can’t afford to shop in the tourist spots.
 It feels more like the author making a political statement, than the characters just talking naturally.
 There’s also a bit where Alec spends the night surfing the internet for the first time, and then Beth has to explain to him about slash-fiction, and sexual fetishes like furries.
 That also feels more like something the author just wanted to talk about, and not really essential to the story.

 Despite those minor complaints, I very much enjoyed this book.
-It’s exciting and, at time, erotic.
+It’s exciting and erotic.
 I highly recommend it.